trivedicoder/Image-Compression/README.md

 3) After that, the evolutionary algorithm will run on each selected image.
 4) Results are printed to the console.
 5) Output images and plots are displayed.
+6) Results are saved to results directory.
+    - Running an image more than one time will result in previous results for that image being replaced.

 ## File Structure